Sentinels Top Hat Tricks 3-2 in Shootout

 - Sentinels Top Hat Tricks 3-2 in Shootout - Danbury Hat Tricks

-- Make up Date and Time Announced for Postponed Athens Game - Pee Dee IceCats
+- River Dragons to Feature All-Military Officiating Crew for Military Night - Columbus River Dragons

-- Game Preview: Danbury Hat Tricks Host Indiana Sentinels: February 13 - Danbury Hat Tricks
+- Hat Tricks Acquire Milan Breczko from Blue Ridge Bobcats - Danbury Hat Tricks

-- Rock Lobsters vs. IceCats Rescheduled for March 11 - Athens Rock Lobsters

-- Thunderbirds Travel to Florence for Three-Game Series against IceCats - Twin City Thunderbirds
+- Clark Tosses Hats in OT, Scarecrows Beat Moccasins 5-4 - Topeka Scarecrows

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.